au-research/raid-metadata/rtd/docs/source/core.rst

 **Contraints**: RAiD name prefix supplied by the DOI Foundation; RAiD name suffix consisting of alphanumeric, English, ASCII Latin characters

-**Note**: RAiD names are valid DOIs and can also be resolved at https://doi.org/.
+**Note**: RAiD names are valid DOIs and can also be resolved at https://doi.org/ or https://handle.net/.

 .. _1.1-identifierSchemeURI:

-1.1a identifier.SchemeURI
+1.1a identifier.schemeURI
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition**: The URI of the Identifier scheme used
+**Definition**: The URI of the Identifier scheme used to identify RAiDs.

 **Requirement**: Mandatory